summerdebug/MinimumDeletions/README.md

 - Java 11

 # Run
-Import the project as a Maven project to IDE and run test class CharacterDeletionsTests.
+Import the project to IDE as a Maven project and run the test class `CharacterDeletionsTest`.

 # Complexity
 ## General